NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 In general, the symmetry of the sources may require some phase.
 For example, if our source was in the $y$ direction instead of the $z$ direction, then the source would be *odd* under mirror flips through the $x$ axis.
 We would specify this by `(make mirror-sym (direction Y) (phase -1))`.
 See [User Interface](../Scheme_User_Interface.md#symmetry) for more symmetry possibilities.

 In this case, we actually have a lot more symmetry that we could potentially exploit, if we are willing to restrict the symmetry of our source/fields to a particular angular momentum (i.e. angular dependence $e^{im\phi}$).
-See also [Tutorial/Ring Resonator in Cylindrical Coordinates](Ring_Resonator_in_Cylindrical_Coordinates.md) for how to solve for modes of this cylindrical geometry much more efficiently.
+See also [Tutorial/Cylindrical Coordinates/Modes of a Ring Resonator](Cylindrical_Coordinates.md#modes-of-a-ring-resonator) for how to solve for modes of this cylindrical geometry much more efficiently.

 Visualizing 3d Structures
 -------------------------